 First, picture yourself in Kyoto in the late 12th century.
 Another place, another time.
 But some things don’t change, like the role of tea in our well-being.
-The famous Zen priest Eisai, for one, knew that matcha benefits mind, body and soul.
+Eisai, a famous Zen priest from that era, knew that matcha benefits mind, body and soul.

-In his time, Eisai was in demand as a healer, a restorer of well-being.
-He would administer matcha to hungover samurai.
-Eisai understood, as we understand today, that matcha benefits more than just the palate.
+In his time, Eisai was in demand as a healer who, among other things, would prepare matcha for hungover samurai.
+The priest understood that matcha benefits more than just the palate.
 Matcha had the ability to restore his patients’ mood.

 Matcha had been a luxury only enjoyed by Japan’s well-connected, but this was slowly changing.
-Tea drinking (including matcha drinking) was beginning to spread to other levels of Japanese society, and would later be codified into chado, the Japanese tea ceremony.
+The enjoyment of matcha was beginning to spread to other levels of Japanese society, and would later be codified into chado, the Japanese tea ceremony.